Silleellie/pylint-github-action/README.md

 # pylint-github-action
-Github action that lets you easilly lint any python directory of your package!
+GitHub action that lets you easily lint any python directory of your package!